-Construction Steps (see diagram 11):
+Construction Steps (see Diagram 12):

-1) The floating gas tank was carefully measured and the 8 rollers bolted on; first the 4 top rollers were placed $\frac{1}{4}$ of the distance from each other around the circumference of the tank.
-The other 4 were bolted at the bottom and directly in line with the top ones.
-The tank was then positioned on level ground exactly where it was to be installed, but raised off the ground for convenience in digging (explained later).
+- 1) The floating gas tank was carefully measured and eight rollers were bolted on; first the four top rollers were placed one-quarter of the distance from each other around the circumference of the tank.
+The other four were bolted at the bottom and directly in line with the top ones.
+The tank was then positioned on level ground exactly where it was to be installed but raised off the ground for convenience in digging (explained later). - 2) The four guide pipes were cut and threaded at both ends.
+The length was calculated as follows: - A) Since the tanks were each 6.0 feet the combined height had to be less than 12 feet.